xiaofeng2042/proxify/README.md

 }
 ```

-> 💡 Routes can be modified freely — changes are automatically hot-reloaded without restarting the service.
+> - Routes can be modified freely — changes are automatically hot-reloaded without restarting the service.
+>
+> - Supports route-level rewriting of the `model` field in the request body, commonly used for model aliases, automatic fallback, or cross-platform compatibility.

 ---